 Located in St John’s Square, this Italian dining experience promises ‘your favourite pizza, just how you like it!’
 Pizza Express prides itself on its variety of pizza and al forno cooking, there is also the Leggara lighter calorie menu available.

-Where to eat in Blackpool… The Bank Bar & Grill
+The Bank Bar & Grill

 A new addition to Blackpool but already proving incredibly popular, this local restaurant serves quality meals in many varieties.
 From standard pizza and pasta portions to stroganov, grilled steaks and fish dishes.
 As a bar, The Bank prides itself on its indulgent cocktail, spirits and wine menus.
 However, if you are going to a matinée performance, check out the ‘light bites’ bar food menu or their classic traditional afternoon tea.

 For discounts on food outlets with your theatre tickets at some of these venues visit.

 Take a look at what’s on at Blackpool Grand Theatre this Autumn / Winter 20/21

 Blackpool Grand set out a COVID-Community Communication Programme (CCCP) during the Coronavirus pandemic.
 Our aims were simple, to CONNECT, COMFORT and UPLIFT.
 We would Connect people by offering tutorials on communication tools like Zoom and conduct community face-to-face meetings (book readings, youth groups and more).
 Comfort through stories of heritage, memories and storytelling, and to Uplift visitors spirits through laughter and exercise.
 Please do enjoy and if you can afford to donate please do.